What It Tastes Like

 "Is it stronger than espresso?"

 No. Espresso is concentrated and intense.
-Pour-over is lighter in body but can still contain a similar amount of caffeine depending on size.
+Pour-over is lighter and more diluted, but it can contain a similar amount of caffeine depending on the size.

 Try Next

 If you enjoy the clarity of pour-over but want something quicker, try drip coffee.
-If you prefer a stronger, more concentrated experience, explore an Americano.
+If you prefer a bolder, more espresso-like flavor, explore an Americano.